Lezalith/RenPy-Discord-Presence/README.md

 # Discord Rich Presence Support for Ren'Py Projects
 This script creates a **RenPyDiscord** object stored in the **discord** variable, which can be used to interact with Discord Rich Presence.
 All it requires is an Application set up on the [Discord Developer Portal](https://discord.com/developers) and it's **Application ID**.

 Upon launching the project, Presence status is set to values stored in the **initial_state** variable.
-After that, it can changed at any time by calling the **discord.update** method.
+After that, it can changed at any time by calling one of the bound methods.

+# set and update Methods
+**discord.set** and **discord.update** are two ways of changing the Presence.
+They both take the **keep_time** argument to determine whether the Elapsed Time should be reset to 0:0 with this change, and all following arguments should correspond to Presence Elements - all are listed below.

+The difference between the two methods is that while **set** sets the properties only to those given, **update** updates the given properties and leaves others already set alone.

 # Basic Rich Presence Elements
 There are many things that can be shown in Rich Presence.
 In this screenshot, individual elements of the Presence are highlighted and their **argument** equivalent for **discord.update** method listed at the bottom.